Energy Storage Battery For Microgrids Market Size and Share

 • July 2025: Panasonic opened its cylindrical lithium-ion battery factory in De Soto, Kansas, achieving 32 GWh annual production capacity as one of North America's largest gigafactories, with USD 4 billion total investment creating 8,000 jobs and supporting domestic battery supply chain development.

-• June 2025: AMEA Power reached financial close for Egypt's first utility-scale battery energy storage system project, marking Africa's largest solar PV development with integrated storage solution that advances renewable energy adoption across the continent.
+• June 2025: AMEA Power reached financial close for Egypt's first utility-scale battery energy storage system project, marking Africa's largest solar PV development with an integrated storage solution that advances renewable energy adoption across the continent.

 • March 2025: Hopi Nation secured USD 4.63 million Department of Energy funding for a solar and battery storage microgrid serving 230 residential and 14 commercial customers, demonstrating federal support for tribal energy sovereignty and rural electrification initiatives.